LucasDesport/GDX-to-Pandas_Toolkit/README.md

 Convert you GDX files into Dataframes using `gdx2dfs`.
 Plot your graphs

+5. Contributing

+Please work in your own branch and open a pull request to merge changes into `main` or directly push your own branch.

 ## Project structure

 ├── scenmap.py # Lists all GDX scenarios - ignored